Physics-Informed Unit Commitment Framework for Nuclear Reactors

 \subsection{Reactivity margin dependent parameters}

-As a reactor reaches low reactivity levels due to fuel burnup, limits on allowable ramps begin to apply.
-The minimum generation levels gradually increases until the reactor can offer no ramping without a power stagnation~\cite{franceschini_advanced_2008, ponciroli_profitability_2017, jenkins_benefits_2018}.
+As a reactor approaches low reactivity levels due to fuel burnup, limits on allowable ramps begin to apply.
+The minimum generation levels gradually increases until the reactor can offer no ramping without facing a power stagnation~\cite{franceschini_advanced_2008, ponciroli_profitability_2017, jenkins_benefits_2018}.
 Additionally, longer downtime start applying in case of a shutdown \cite{lamarsh_introduction_2001}.
-In the following section we compute these parameters which are then used as inputs in a Unit Commitment (UC) model.
+In the following section we compute these parameters which are then used as inputs in a UC model.